qrvey/partner-portal/no-public-docs/CHART TYPES/7.0/chart-types/line.md

 ### Format
 The <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/format#small-multiples" target="_blank">Small Multiples</a> feature is available in all XY Charts.
-You can apply <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/format#conditional-formatting" target="_blank">Conditional Formatting</a> to your Line Chart.
+You can apply [Conditional Formatting](../../dataviews/chart-builder/chart-configuration/format.md#small-multiples#conditional-formatting) to your Line Chart.

 ### Filters
 You can also add Filters to your data by expanding the Filters section in the configuration panel or by clicking on the Filters button in the toolbar above the canvas.
 Filters that are created in the Chart Builder are hidden from End Users.
 These types of filters can’t be edited or interacted with in the view mode.
-To read more about different types of filters, go to the <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/chart-filters" target="_blank">Filters</a> article.
+To read more about different types of filters, go to the [Filters](../../dataviews/chart-builder/chart-configuration/chart-filters.md) article.

 For more on Line Charts and other XY charts, we recommend watching <a href="/docs/video-training/building-qrvey-sample/xychart" target="_blank">this video</a>.